Do You Have Unrealistic Expectations In Your Relationship? Here's how to tell

 This is where things need to be approached with caution.
 We all already know how hard it is to change anything about ourselves- we should not expect our partners to change immediately or with ease, or even to succeed at all.
 It's your responsibility to find a partner that is demonstrably able to meet your needs, or to accept a different way of loving as sufficient for yourself.
 You cannot expect anyone to change in order to meet your needs unless they communicate that that is their desire, and then your expectations need to be held together with the reality that the change may or may not take hold, because change is hard and up to the other person, not up to you.

-When I met Austin I was aware that acts of service was my primary love languages.
+When I met Austin I was aware that acts of service was my primary love language.
 He is very verbally expressive and extremely affectionate, but he's not one who'll naturally begin looking for things to do to make my life easier.
 If I ask him to do something specific he is always willing to help me.
 But someone who is inclined toward acts of service looks for opportunities to help and does them without being prompted.
 I shared my love languages with him and he expressed that he wants to love me that way.

 Three years later I usually still have to ask.
 I fully accept this and feel nonetheless very loved in our relationship, which is ultimately what I need— to feel his love.
 Luckily words of affirmation and affection are love languages that are fulfilling to me as well.
 And so it's enough for me that he expresses his love with beautiful words and lots of hugs and kisses.